The Complete IB Physics Internal Assessment Guide (2025 Syllabus)

 Following the introduction is your background information.
 This is where you build from the ground up – identify all physics laws, forces, equations, and theories of relevance to your IA.
 You may reference external sources for material that goes beyond your IA.
 At the end of this should be your hypothesis, which should logically follow from your background research.

-Main Takeaway – Essential elements for Exploration include an abstract, introduction, statement of research question, background information, hypothesis, and methodology.
+Main Takeaway – Essential elements within Research Design include an abstract, introduction, research question, background information, hypothesis, and methodology.

 This is perhaps the most important element of your IA.
 It is essential to have enough data to perform an effective analysis – you should have at the very least three trials (ideally five or more) for each increment of the independent variable, with at least five different increments (ideally seven or more) of your independent variable.

-Of course, you DON'T have to show all of these if it would take up too much space in your IA.
-If this is the case, show a few sample results and analysis at different increments, and clearly state that this process was repeated for other results.
+Of course, you DON'T have to show all these as usually it would take up far too much space in your IA.
+Instead show 1-2 sample results and analysis at different increments and clearly state that this process was repeated for other results.

 Whilst the marking scheme indicates a need for both qualitative and quantitative analysis, a Physics IA should be more weighted towards quantitative analysis, with qualitative discussion limited to explaining any adjustments needing to be made to your analysis, or unexpected results.

 Also, make sure to keep in mind the accuracy to which data must be recorded.
 This is usually determined by the configuration of your equipment.
-You must also take into account human error – if you quote the result of a stopwatch to the closest millisecond with no error, you will almost certainly be penalised marks.
+You must also consider human error – if you quote the result of a stopwatch to the closest millisecond with no error, you will almost certainly be penalised marks.
 This is where uncertainty analysis comes in.

 A thorough uncertainty analysis can be the difference between a 4 and a 6 in this criterion.
 Almost every source of uncertainty should be discussed, even if they turn out to be negligible in your calculations (which you are free to write in your report).
 Examiners will be pleased if you’ve kept this in mind, as it indicates precise thought about each and every aspect of your experiment.